 Why Do Bitcoin ATMs Require ID?

 Something that makes cryptocurrency ATM users different from those who exclusively use traditional currency ATMs is their expectations around privacy and even anonymity.
-The culture that has formed out of the ideas of many cryptocurrency enthusiasts is one that may bristle at the idea of being constrained by the traditional financial system and its regulations.
+Because cryptocurrency’s culture places emphasis on the confidentiality of investors’ personal information, crypto enthusiasts are likely to feel constrained by the traditional financial system and its regulations.
 Additionally, for some people the reason to use a decentralized, digital currency is to keep their personal data private in a way that the extensive identification requirements of the traditional banking system would not allow.
 For these users, cryptocurrency represents a different way of handling their financial transactions, so cryptocurrency ATM operators have to take this into account when shaping their policies.
 However, at the same time they must also ensure that they comply with any applicable regulations and maintain the value of their business and their customers’ safety.
 The integrity of the cryptocurrency industry in general is also at stake when bad actors use cryptocurrency to hide their shady dealings, and crypto ATM operators need to guard against this risk as well.

 When using a cryptocurrency ATM, customers may want to ensure their transaction history and personal information remain private.
 Some reasons for this can include preventing identity theft, maintaining financial discretion, concern that their information will be sold to advertisers, or simply preferring a degree of anonymity in financial dealings.
 However, when it comes to the use of an ATM, these concerns may clash with the necessity of protecting customers from fraudulent transactions and identity theft.